-Authorities arrest 1, seek 2 in slaying of Colorado deputy
+Killing of Colorado deputy leads to 1 arrest, search for 2

 The shooting happened less than a month after 29-year-old Douglas County sheriff's Deputy Zackari Parrish was fatally shot and four other officers were wounded in suburban Denver by a man with a history of mental health problems.

-Hickenlooper called the killings "flat-out heartbreaking."
+Colorado Gov. John Hickenlooper called the killings "flat-out heartbreaking."

 "It seems like again and again it's the good guys — the best — are the ones that go down," the governor said.
 "I think we, as a community, have to put more work into our families and try to make sure that people understand how to defuse things."

-Gumm was married and had worked for the sheriff's office since 2013, Hickenlooper said, adding that state flags should remain in at half-staff until sunset on the day of Gumm's funeral.
+Gumm was married and had worked for the sheriff's office since 2012, the sheriff's office said.

-Note: This story has been corrected to show that Gumm was 31 years old, not 32, and began working for the sheriff's office in 2012, not 2013.
+Hickenlooper ordered state flags to remain at half-staff until sunset on the day of Gumm's funeral.